 A selection of basic print reference tools for accessing UN treaty information includes:

-If you would do not find it there, and can use a print or microfiche alternative, proceed as follows:
+If you don't find the documents you need online, and can use a print or microfiche alternative, proceed as follows.

 If you are unable to locate an item, check with librarians at the Reference Desk.
-Many UN materials have been transferred from an old local classification to Library of Congress classification and may be found in the Library Catalog.
-Others remain in local classification numbers.
+While many UN materials have been cataloged and may be located using QuickSearch, others remain uncataloged and use local classification numbers.

 Useful guides to the literature include the following.

 Rutgers is an equal access/equal opportunity institution.
 Individuals with disabilities are encouraged to direct suggestions, comments, or complaints concerning any accessibility issues with Rutgers websites to email@example.com or complete the Report Accessibility Barrier / Provide Feedback form.